benjaminsattler/os-window-mono/DEVELOPMENT.md

 In this monorepo we're following the so-called trunk-based development, which means that all commits will happen directly onto trunk (here: `master`) in order to end up with CI as much as possible.
 Please structure your change in a way so that you're able to atomically commit and release it, and please don't use any long living feature-branch.
 For more information about our workflow please have a look at this: https://trunkbaseddevelopment.com
 ## Task Runner

-This monorepo utilizes yarn v2 with workspaces enabled.
-On top of yarn we're using `nx` (https://nx.dev) to amend yarn's monorepo capabilities and provide task runner caching and package dependency visualizations.
+This monorepo utilizes yarn v2 enabled workspaces.
+Find more information about yarn v2 at https://yarnpkg.com.

 ### From inside a package
 In order to execute a task inside a `package.json` file inside any packages you can simply `cd` into it and run it as usual: